Duxah/FreePCB-2/README.md

 * You can highlight any net by selecting it in the NETS dialog and then clicking OK.

+* Improved switching of layer view.
+If you repeatedly press the 1 button on the keyboard, then the bottom copper layer will be enabled / disabled.

 `Schematic Constructor-1.2:`

 * You can disable JPEG images from being inverted when printed.
 For example, when you have a background scheme in JPEG format, you can make yourself a dark theme by inverting the colors of the picture (menu File-> Polyline picture-> Invert).
 In the PDF print dialog box, check the Disable inversion of pictures checkbox, in this case there will be no color inversion in the PDF file

+* Multiple PCB files can be attached to a single schematic file.
+You can even assign an individual PCB file to each page.
+The settings are in the File-> Netlist Settings menu

 ***